 Yes, as with any diet, if your vegan diet is filled with fats, and foods high in carbs and sugars, you may gain weight.
 For example, I LOVE sweet potatoes.
 If I’m not careful, I could eat a whole tray of them when they are roasted.
 If I did that, I would probably gain weight instead of losing it.

 This is where your self-control comes into play.
 Watch your portion sizes and food choices.
 Also, everyone’s body is different.
 You may have a food sensitivity that you are unaware of.
-If you’re sticking to a healthy vegan diet and exercising but are still gaining weight, food sensitivity is something that you may want to look into.
+If you’re sticking to a healthy vegan diet and exercising but still gaining weight, food sensitivity is something that you may want to consider.

 Why you’re not losing weight on a vegan diet?

-There are several reasons why you may not be losing weight on your vegan diet.
+You may not lose weight on your vegan diet for several reasons.
 One reason could be your food choices.
-When people think “vegan,” they think “healthy”, but remember – just because something is vegan does not mean that it will aid in weight loss.
+When people think “vegan,” they think “healthy”, but remember that just because something is vegan does not mean it will aid in weight loss.

 Another issue could be that maybe you are not eating enough.
 I know that may sound crazy.
 Eating less should help you lose weight, right?
 While that can be true, your body still needs certain things in a healthy diet.
-If you don’t eat enough, it can affect your metabolism and thyroid and you may gain weight.
-I like to set a daily calorie goal and keep a food journal to make sure that I stick to it.
+If you don’t eat enough, it can affect your metabolism and thyroid, and you may gain weight.
+I like to set a daily calorie goal and keep a food journal to ensure I stick to it.
 This is a great way to hold yourself accountable.

 The most common reason why people don’t lose weight on a vegan diet is portion control.
-Some people think that because they are eating healthier, they can eat more.
-This can actually cause weight gain.
+Some people think that they can eat more because they are eating healthier.
+This can cause weight gain.
 Keep reading to learn some methods for portion control.

 How to Start a Vegan Diet for Weight Loss